adityassrana/blog/_posts/2020-01-29-PyTorch-Tips.md

     torch.save({'epoch':epoch,'model_state_dict':model.state_dict(),'optimizer_state_dict':optimizer.state_dict(),'loss':train_loss},'resume_training.tar')
     ````

-2. On Loading a model, if it shows a message like this, it means there were no missing keys.
+2. On Loading a model, if it shows a message like this, it means there were no missing keys (it's not an error).

     ````
     IncompatibleKeys(missing_keys=[], unexpected_keys=[])